Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

 -   Use properties as much as possible, as views must be data-driven.

-    Custom views are used through JavaScript and JSON files.
+    - Custom views are used through JavaScript files.

 -   The view can be updated when the properties (such as styles) change.

-    Ensure that the view handles property changes gracefully, on both the first and subsequent changes.
+    - Ensure that the view handles property changes gracefully, on both the first and subsequent changes.

 -   Use visuals, instead of creating multiple child views, to make the rendering pipeline more efficient.